rackerlabs/rackspace-how-to/content/cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration.md

           source = "/var/www/vhosts/iloveblog.rackspace.com/http_docs",
           target = "wp_user@10.176.129.22:/var/www/vhosts/iloveblog.rackspace.com/http_docs",
           excludeFrom = "/etc/lsyncd/lsyncd.exclude",
-          rsyncOps = {"-rlpgoDvz", "-e", "/usr/bin/ssh -i /var/www/vhosts/iloveblog.rackspace.com/.ssh/id_rsa.lsyncd -o StrictHostKeyChecking=no"}
+          rsyncOps = {"-rlpgoDvz", "-e", "/usr/bin/ssh -i /var/www/vhosts/iloveblog.rackspace.com/.ssh/id_rsa.lsyncd -o StrictHostKeyChecking = no"}
         }

-6. Copy the last `sync{ ... }` section and paste a new copy at the end of the file.
+6. Copy the last `sync{ ... }` section, and paste a new copy at the end of the file.

 7. Replace the IP address in the value for `target` in the new `sync` block with the ServiceNet IP of the new server that you created earlier.

-    The line to edit looks similar to `target="wp_user@10.176.129.22:/var/www/vhosts/iloveblog.rackspace.com/http_docs"`, as in the following example:
+    The line to edit looks similar to `target = "wp_user@10.176.129.22:/var/www/vhosts/iloveblog.rackspace.com/http_docs"`, as in the following example:

         settings = {
           logfile = "/var/log/lsyncd/lsyncd.log",